JoANeS86/ML-on-Google-Cloud/notes.md

 <ins>Vertex AI</ins>: Unified platform that supports various technologies and tools on Google Cloud to help you build an ML project from end to end.

 <ins>AutoML</ins>: AutoML, which stands for Automated Machine Learning, aims to automate the process to develop and deploy an ML model.

+<ins>Custom training</ins>: You do it yourself solution to build an ML project.